isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00a-SC-PR-info.md

 Singapore Citizens and Singapore Permanent Residents can still travel from Hong Kong to Singapore on non-designated ATB flights.
 They will be subject to the prevailing health measures upon entry into Singapore.

+### Singapore Citizens and Permanent Residents Travelling from New South Wales, Australia under Air Travel Pass (ATP)

+#### IMPORTANT NOTICE: TIGHTER BORDER MEASURES FOR TRAVELLERS FROM NSW

+Given the increased cases observed in NSW, the Singapore Government will rescind all ATPs for short-term travellers with recent travel history to NSW, Australia (i.e. within the last 14 days before departure for Singapore).
+These ATP holders will not be allowed to enter Singapore.

+Singapore Citizens, Singapore Permanent Residents and Long Term Pass Holders with travel history to NSW can still enter Singapore.
+They will be subject to the prevailing health measures upon entry into Singapore.